-Stay away from the tourist centres
+Stay away from the tourist hot spots

-Get the Oyster Card
+Get the Oyster card

 Brick Lane Market on Sundays

-Pro-tip: When thinking about drinks, which is absolutely a big part of the Londoners culture, always go to the haunt for happy hours at bars.
-Prices are actually much lower than normal (3 euros beers and two cocktails for 7!) and the environment is pretty cool, relaxed and fun.
-Here a list of the best spots to hit during happy hours in London.
+Pro-tip: When thinking about drinks, which is a quite big part of the Londoners culture, always go to the haunt for happy hours at bars.
+Prices are actually much lower than usual (3€ a beer and two cocktails for 7€!) and the environment is pretty cool, relaxed and fun.

 Main photo by Lucas Peng